-The Labour Party is the party of equality and seeks to build a society and world free from all forms of racism, anti-Semitism and Islamophobia.
+The Labour Party is the party of equality and seeks to build a society and a world free from all forms of racism, anti-Semitism and Islamophobia.
 Labour has a strong record on progressing women’s rights and freedoms that we can be proud of.

 Labour brought in the Equal Pay Act, the Sex Discrimination Act, the Equality Act, the Minimum Wage and introduced Sure Start.
 Every progressive piece of equality legislation has been delivered by Labour.